MrTalentDev/rust-smart-contract/README.md

 Session code can be used to fund a smart contract / emit a tranfer from \
 an account's main purse. \
 Smart Contracts have entry points defined that are executed in contract context. \
-You can't access an account's main purse from within an entry point. \
+You can't access an account's main purse from within an Entry Point. \
 Use session code ( e.g. the "call" function ) instead. \
 To run session code you need to send a .wasm deploy with a "call" function to the get_deploy rpc endpoint.